House of Representatives

 Cayo North

-(Minister of Public Utilities, Logistics and E-governance)
+(Minister of Public Utilities, Energy & Logistics)

 People's United Party